-Come and join us for our Newport beach clean up.
-We'll meet at Bert Payne Park, just south of clubhouse.
+Come and join us for our Collaroy beach clean up.
+We'll meet at the south end of Collaroy beach in the grass area, just west of the playground.
 We have clean and washed gloves, bags and buckets.
 We'll clean up the grass area to try and catch the litter before it hits the beach as well as cleaning the beach, trying to remove as much plastic, cigarette butts and rubbish as possible.
 We're a friendly group of people and everyone is welcome to this family friendly event (just leave political, religious and business messages at home so everyone feel welcome).
 It's a nice community - make some new friends and do a good deed for the planet at the same time.
 Send us a message if you are lost.
-Please invite family and friends.
+Please invite family and friends and share this event.
+No need to book for the beach clean up, just show up on the day!
+If you are a regular, this event is run in partnership with the Collaboration Collective Northern Beaches and Seaside Scavenge so there there will also be workshops, music and stalls in this area.
+We are not responsible for these - only the clean up.
 This is a covid safe event so everyone must please stay 1,5 meters apart if you are not in the same household.

 Dee Why Clean Up, November 2020

 We just want to say a huge thank you to all brave, caring legends who came to clean up Dee Why Lagoon today on this very hot and windy day.
 We are so grateful for each and everyone of you and we love getting to know more and more.
 We didn't do a count today because of the heat and the wind but hopefully we'll be back to normal at our next event.
 Some of our more unusual items today were several wooden crates, a very old rusty shopping trolley with no wheels, a few carpets and of course the usual suspects cigarette butts, bottle tops and food wrappers.
 Looking forward to seeing you then.
 Until then, take care and if anything, just send us a message.